mssalmansk/miniproject/1_Requirements/Readme.md

 # 4 W's and 1 H

 ## Who
-Anyone with an electronic device with a display and has a requirement of a contacts manager.
+Every person with electrnic devices need games now a days.

 ## What
-A contact manager with features like add, delete, search, display and store data to a file.
+A book cricket game where two players can play with each other almost like real cricket.

 ## When

-It can be used when there is no access to physical notebook and has lot of data to store.
+Due to the pandemic sitations, noone can go out and play cricket, so they can play this book cricket instead.

 ## Where

-It can be used in all sectors irrespective of their field of work.
+It can be played by everyone and everywhere irrespective of their age.

 ## How

-This application was developed in C language to avoid hassle of maintaining bulky diaries.
+This application was developed in C language to avoid the complexity and to keep it simple.

 # Detail Requirements